Sourdough Pumpkin Scones

 One key difference is that American scones often include an egg to assist with the leavening and structure.

-That’s because using sourdough starter (or sourdough discard) makes the scones more tender and adds a subtle acidic flavor.
+Sourdough starter (or sourdough discard) makes the scones more tender and adds a subtle acidic flavor.
 This is not unlike using yogurt, buttermilk, or sour cream in a baked recipe.

 Furthermore, depending on how old your discard is, it adds a nice tanginess to your scones.
 This balances out the earthy, sweet flavors of the pumpkin puree and sugar.